Phreatia limenophylax

-Phreatia limenophylax, commonly known as the Norfolk Island caterpillar orchid is a plant in the orchid family and is an epiphyte with four to six fleshy, channelled leaves in a fan-like arrangement.
+Phreatia limenophylax, commonly known as the Norfolk Island caterpillar orchid is a plant in the orchid family, an epiphyte with four to six fleshy, channelled leaves in a fan-like arrangement.
 A large number of tiny white flowers are arranged along a thin flowering stem.
-It is found on the Solomon Islands, Norfolk Island, and on some other islands of the southwest Pacific.
+It grows on the Solomon Islands, Norfolk Island and other islands of the southwest Pacific Ocean.

 Description

 Phreatia limenophylax is an epiphytic herb with a short stem, thin roots and between four and six thick, fleshy, dark green channelled leaves 20-60 mm long and about 2-4 mm wide in a fan-like arrangement.
 A large number of greenish white non-resupinate flowers about 1 mm long and wide are arranged along a thin flowering stem 20-30 mm long with prominent bracts.
 The sepals and petals are about 0.5 mm long.
 The labellum is about 0.5 mm long.
 Flowering occurs between January and April.